ON THIS PAGE

-You can also send traffic between GNFs through the switch fabric by using an Abstracted Fabric (AF) interface, a pseudo interface that behaves as a first class Ethernet interface.
-An AF interface facilitates routing control, data, and management traffic between GNFs.
+You can also send traffic between GNFs through the switch fabric by using an Abstracted Fabric (af) interface, a pseudo interface that behaves as a first class Ethernet interface.
+An Abstracted Fabric interface facilitates routing control, data, and management traffic between GNFs.

 Benefits of Junos Node Slicing

 Converged network—With Junos node slicing, service providers can consolidate multiple network services, such as video edge and voice edge, into a single physical router, while still maintaining operational separation between them.
 You can achieve both horizontal and vertical convergence.
 Horizontal convergence consolidates router functions of the same layer to a single router, while vertical convergence collapses router functions of different layers into a single router.